Undergraduate Geomatics Engineering Degree Program

 Geomatics is a new term incorporating cutting edge technology in image processing, digital photogrammetry, remote sensing, satellite-based global positioning, geographic information systems, drone based mapping, laser scanning, surveying and digital mapping.
 In addition, geomatics engineering can involve work in land development, construction surveying, forensic surveying, hydrographic surveying and spatial data analysis.

-Students in this program can collaborate with other engineering and geoscience disciplines.
-The program provides a unique environment to prepare students for the Principles and Practice of Land Surveying (PS) and the Principles and Practice of Engineering (PE) exams that lead to professional licensing.
+The program of study leading to a bachelor of science degree in geomatics engineering (120 credits) provides a unique environment to prepare students for the Principles and Practice of Land Surveying (PS) and the Principles and Practice of Engineering (PE) exams that lead to professional licensing.
 This degree not only prepares students for the future, but it prepares them to design the future.

 Geomatics Engineering Undergraduate Degree Program Information